nokrishp/git-first/readme.md

-# i have learned it from youtube chai aur code
+# i have learned it from youtube channel (chai aur code)